InfinityFlowApp/CRDs-catalog/README.md

+**📣 Due to the lack of responsiveness in many pull requests, we have created this fork that we will be maintaining at https://github.com/InfinityFlowApp/CRDs-catalog.
+It'll be kept in sync with the `datreeio/CRDs-catalog` upstream.**

+**Many thanks to the folks at @datreeio for starting this project! ❤️**

+---
 # CRDs Catalog

 This repository aggregates hundreds of popular Kubernetes CRDs (`CustomResourceDefinition`) in JSON schema format.
 These schemas can be used by various tools such as [Datree](https://github.com/datreeio/datree), [Kubeconform](https://github.com/yannh/kubeconform) and [Kubeval](https://github.com/instrumenta/kubeval), as an alternative to `kubectl --dry-run`, to perform validation on custom (and native) Kubernetes resources.